School of English

 About

-This module introduces the works of selected regional writers, considering how their writing engages with regional landscapes, the literary and industrial heritage of their area, and dialect.
-We reflect on recent theoretical developments in the field of literary geography, and approach literary works through a focus on their social and historical contexts.
+Discover the work of selected regional writers, including Nottinghamshire authors such as DH Lawrence, Sam Selvon and Irvine Welsh.
+You will consider how their work engages with regional landscapes, the literary and industrial heritage of their area, and other distinctive cultural elements such as dialect.
+The module encourages you to reflect on recent theoretical developments in the field of literary geography, while also equipping you to read and appreciate literary works through a focus on their tangible social and historical contexts.

 Year Two